Starring: John Wayne, Kirk Douglas

 The War Wagon quickly becomes a heist akin to Ocean’s Eleven.
 Taw enlists the safecracking, gunfighting Lomax plus three others: the young alcoholic explosives expert Billy (Robert Walker), token Native Levi Walking Bear (played by white dude Howard Keel) for muscle and bartering with other Natives, and a surly old shyster employed by Pierce (Keenan Wynn).

 Douglas is thoroughly enjoyable as Lomax.
 He’s got this cocky charm that borders on smarmy (especially around women – he gets lecherous) and works perfectly for Lomax.
-You’re never sure whose side he’s on, since he doesn’t quite turn down the hit on Taw.
+You’re never 100% sure whose side he’s on.

 Douglas is quickly rising up my list of favourite leading men in Westerns.